-- Running a display takes a lot of work, so try to share the load by planning ahead. - Set up a committee whose members can each take responsibility for a particular task (including one person to be in charge of all safety arrangements). - Be clear on who will do what and when. - Be sure each member has a photocopy of this guide and follows its advice. - If possible, try to recruit at least one person with previous experience of firework displays.
+- Running a display takes a lot of work, so ensure you plan ahead. - Set up a committee whose members can each take responsibility for a particular task (including one person to oversee all safety arrangements). - Be clear on who will do what and when. - Be sure each member has a photocopy of this guide and follows its advice. - If possible, try to recruit at least one person with previous experience of firework displays.